 Take a look at the two Sanborn maps above and below, showing the Bohemian Hill neighborhood approximately one hundred years ago; note the density, the narrow streets, the alleys lined with houses and businesses.
-Now take a look at this satellite image and compare.
 The differences are striking; what had once been a tight-knit, if maybe a little dilapidated neighborhood has almost been completely destroyed, first by the interstate, and then by urban renewal.
 Part of the larger Frenchtown neighborhood, the district of rowhouses built around the Civil War south of downtown and featuring some of the oldest buildings in the city, Bohemian Hill has suffered greatly.

 There is still one very compact block left; due to ownership and other good fortune, we can still see what a beautiful neighborhood this area once was.
 I covered the impending demolition of this block almost four years ago here and here; obviously, the economy spared these buildings and the threat of eminent domain.

 Closely examining the houses left on Bohemian Hill, it becomes apparent that much of the housing stock postdates the platting of the neighborhood.
 Most likely the original houses were torn down and replaced with newer houses in the late Nineteenth century; apparently people still saw this neighborhood as desirable until the mid Twentieth century.

 Update: In early 2013, one house was demolished, while another was rehabbed.